 Do Treasury Bills Offer Any Return?

-It’s true that Treasury Bills don’t earn much.
-As of late August 2019, the 3-month U.S. Treasury Bill, for instance, was yielding right around 2%.
+It’s true that Treasury bills don’t earn much.
+As of late August 2019, the 13-week U.S. Treasury bill, for instance, was yielding right around 0.11%.
 However, this yield seems more than fair for such an extraordinarily safe investment.
-Even many CDs and savings accounts pay far less than the U.S. Treasury Bill yield, which is also exempt from state taxes.
-If you’re looking for the ultimate portfolio stabilizer, the U.S. Treasury Bill is the model.
+Even many CDs and savings accounts pay far less than the U.S. Treasury bill yield, which is also exempt from state taxes.
+If you’re looking for the ultimate portfolio stabilizer, the U.S. Treasury bill is the model.